 Additional capital that we may need to operate or expand our business may not be available.
-In addition, our agreements that govern our existing indebtedness contain covenants that restrict our ability to obtain additional capital and pursue business opportunities.
+In addition, the agreements that govern our existing indebtedness contain covenants that restrict our ability to incur additional indebtedness and incur certain liens, for example.